AsimKhan2019/CodeLabs-UWP/Workshop/Module2-MorePersonalComputing/README.md

     - If we have permission, get the location and use it to get the nearest Sights

-    - If nearby Sights are returned, call the **ShowNearestResults** task to display them to the user.
+    - If nearby Sights are returned, call the **ShowNearestResults** method to display them to the user.

 1. Build and run your app to register the new VCD.
 Close the app.